mattcieslak/hbcd-docs/docs/measures/pregexp/psych_history.md

 **Full Name**: Personal and family psychiatric history
 **Acronym/Brief Name**: FAM MH
 **Construct**: Personal and family mental health

+**Description**
-**Description**: This was a created to capture maternal, paternal, and grandparents’ mental health conditions and diagnoses
+This was a created to capture maternal, paternal, and grandparents’ mental health conditions and diagnoses

+**Summary**
-**Summary**: This measure was created from combining and modifying the Family History Assessment Module (FHAM) and the All of Us Personal and Family Health History.
+This measure was created from combining and modifying the Family History Assessment Module (FHAM) and the All of Us Personal and Family Health History.
 It assesses self-reported diagnoses and mental health conditions of the biologic mother, father, maternal parents and paternal parents.

 ## Implementation & Data Collection
 **Method of Administration**: self-administered in person